Compassion, Acceptance and Mindfulness in Dance and Performing Arts Conference

 We welcome theoretical, empirical, and practice-based contributions, as well as diverse perspectives from scholars, practitioners, educators, and students.

 Dance and performing arts unfold through lived bodies, bodies shaped by training, expectations, and desire.
 As questions of well-being and mental health gain increasing relevance, there is a growing need to reconsider how dancers and other performing artists relate to themselves and to their own embodied experience.
-Self-compassion offers an alternative lens through which dancers and other performing artists may explore care, sustainability, vulnerability, and resilience in creative processes.
-This conference invites scholars, artists, educators, and practitioners to reflect on self-compassion as an embodied practice in dance and performing arts, examining how it shapes the daily lives of dancers and other performing artists across diverse cultural and professional contexts.
+Compassion-, acceptance- and mindfulness-based practicesoffer an alternative lens through which dancers and other performing artists may explore care, sustainability, vulnerability, and resilience in creative processes.
+This conference invites scholars, artists, educators, and practitioners to reflect on compassion-, acceptance-, and mindfulness-based practices as embodied practices in dance and the performing arts, examining how they shape the daily lives of dancers and other performing artists across diverse cultural and professional contexts.

 Important: Conference language will be English.
 A Czech summary of the presentation will be distributed on the day of the conference.